 -Sharing news with family and friends!
 Some were very perceptive and had an inkling since I hadn’t been feeling well, but others were completely surprised.
 All of the sharing was SO fun.
 It was especially fun to tell our best friends, Caitlyn and Drew, who are also pregnant (6 weeks ahead of us) – who just moved to Rock Hill!

 -A trip to Murrells Inlet at 8 weeks.
-It was exactly what we needed – a chance of scenery, some salt air and sunny days.
+It was exactly what we needed – a change of scenery, some salt air and sunny days.
 It had rained SO much for weeks prior in Rock Hill and I had been feeling terrible, so it was wonderful to get out of town.

 -Dreaming about when the baby comes and the nursery, etc. … scored an awesome dresser at PB outlet and have ordered some fun things like a mobile and some polka dot wall decals for the wall behind the crib – excited for my gender neutral, yet colorful nursery dreams to come true!